 - We have strict policies in place and exceptions need to be approved at a high level of management.

-- We have strict policies that require executive level approval for any exception.
+- We have strict policies that require executive-level approval for an exception.
 In addition, we have policies related to non-preferred air/hotel/car rentals that require manager pre-approval in writing.
 The written approval must be submitted with the receipts when the expense report is filed.

 Does your company allow T&E policy exceptions when the reason is to save the company money?
 If yes, what type of pre-approval or post-approval is required?